PubuduJ/simple-orm-framework/README.md

 This is a simple framework that creates a relational database system and maps given classes inside packages into database tables.

+This framework only works with the **MySQL** relational database management system.

 #### The mapping of classes to database tables is as follows,

 - @Table annotation must be used over the class name to create the database table.
 The name of the database table is the class name.